By: Dr. Sheri Sime

-Pollens, dust mites and molds are included under airborne allergens.
+Airborne allergens include; pollen, dust mites and molds.
 Pets affected by inhalant allergies may present with chewing, scratching, licking and biting of their feet, flanks, groin and armpits areas.
-Although we can not eliminate most of these substances from their environment, we can limit their exposure.
-Using the air conditioner, to keep windows closed, installing an air cleaner, removing rugs, and using dehumidifiers to maintain relative humidity between 30-50% all help.
-Regular bathing of pets, and regular vacuuming are also helpful.
+Although we cannot eliminate most of these substances from their environment, we can limit their exposure.
+Using an air conditioner, keeping your windows closed, installing an air purifier, removing rugs can also help.
+Using dehumidifiers to maintain relative humidity between 30-50% can also help.
+Regular bathing of pets, and vacuuming of you house are also helpful.
 Plants should be removed if your pet has a mold allergy.
 If not removed, cover the soil with activated charcoal bits (aquarium supplies) to prevent mold growth.

 Most of the commercially available diets have similar ingredients, so it is not uncommon to have them react to more than one diet.
 Common food allergies for dogs include chicken, beef, pork, milk products, eggs, soy, wheat, and preservatives.
 In cats, common allergies include beef, milk products and fish.
 As more and more commercially available diets have turned to alternative protein sources, what was once considered hypoallergenic or a novel protein source is now commonly found in many diets and will not help a pet with a food allergy.
 For instance Lamb and fish are no longer novel proteins for many pets.
 Commercially available lamb and rice or "hypoallergenic" diets can contain chicken, soy, and wheat, etc., so please read the label.

-Dogs which have an area just above their tail base with alopecia (hair loss) and pruritis (itching) are often pets affected with flea allergies.
+Dogs which have an area just above their tail base with alopecia (hair loss) and pruritus (itching) are often pets affected with flea allergies.
 The symptoms occur long after the flea has left the area.
-When biting fleas inject saliva into the skin to which the patient reacts.
+When a flea injects saliva into the skin to which the patient reacts.
 This reaction will carry on for up to a week.
 Flea prevention is the key.

 Skin allergy testing involves shaving a pet and injecting various antigens and measuring the immune system's response.
 The identified substances creating an excessive immune response are then formulated into a series of injections to be administered over six to eight months.
-The aim is to try and fatigue the immune response to these substances.
+The aim is to try to fatigue the immune response to these substances.
 Dermatologists report about a 75% response rate to immunotherapy.
 When skin testing is not possible, blood testing may be designed to identify allergens, however the accuracy of these results is questionable.
-Skin allergy testing is a referral procedure.
-Prior to the appointment with the veterinary dermatologist, it is important that all steroid-containing topical skin, eye and ear products are stopped, which can influence the skin reaction results.
+Skin allergy testing requires a referral to a dermatologist.
+Prior to the appointment with the veterinary dermatologist, it is important that all steroid-containing topical skin, oral, eye and ear products are stopped.
+These can influence the skin reaction results.

 Pets should be under the direct supervision of a veterinarian.
 They will provide individualized recommendations on what would be the safest and most effective treatments for your pet.

-Topical sprays some with witch hazel and others with low levels of corticosteroids have been used for a short term on localized spots.
+Topical sprays come with witch hazel and others with low levels of corticosteroids (Cortavance, Topagen) which have been used for a short term on localized spots.

 Prescription Omega 3, 6 Fatty Acids

 Fatty acids can improve symptoms in patients and have few side effects.
 Their anti-inflammatory benefits not only help skin inflammation, but arthritis too.
 They alone are not expected to control an allergy, but are often used in combination with other therapies.
-Products such as Derma Caps, EFA z plus, etc. help about 20% of patients.
+Products such as Eicosa Derm and Welactin help about 20% of patients.
 These products differ from the commercially available fatty acids to improve the coat quality.
 They should be used with caution in pets with a history of or breed predilection towards pancreatitis (i.e. Schnauzers).

-Allergies remain one of most costly and frustrating diseases for a pet.
-We are unable to cure allergies, but with proper steps taken, they can be well managed and your pet can enjoy a high quality of life.
+Allergies remain one of the most costly and frustrating diseases for a pet and their owners.
+We are unable to cure allergies, but with the proper steps taken we can manage them so your pet can enjoy a high quality of life.